arbor-sim/arbor/doc/py_recipe.rst

 .. class:: connection

-    Describes a connection between two cells: a pre-synaptic source and a post-synaptic destination.
+    Describes a connection between two cells:
-    The source is typically a threshold detector on a cell or a spike source.
-    The destination is a synapse on the post-synaptic cell.
-    Connection end-points are represented by pairs (cell index, source/target index on cell).
+    Defined by source and destination end points (that is pre-synaptic and post-synaptic respectively), a connection weight and a delay time.

     .. function:: connection(source, destination, weight, delay)